Thewbi/tiger/chap5/README.md

     )
 ```

-here, the last statement is a if-then.
-The if-then statement does not return a value so the function f does
+here, the last statement is an if-then.
+The if-then statement does not return a value so the function f can
 not return a value.

 Looking at another function: